fthomas/refined/docs/src/utils.md

 ## Statically checked regexes, URIs, and URLs

-The combination of compile-time validation and implicit conversions to refined types allows to build statically checked constructors of types that can be instantiated with literals.
-One common examples are regular expressions that are often built of constant string literals.
+The combination of compile-time validation and implicit conversions to refined types allows to build statically checking constructors of types that can be instantiated with literals.
+One common example are regular expressions that are often built of constant string literals.
 But not all strings are valid regexes, therefore the `scala.util.matching.Regex` constructor checks at runtime if a given string is a valid regex: